Norost/nrfs/Specification/object_store.rst

   |    8 |                          Size                         |
   +------+-------------------------------------------------------+

-If the high bit of Size is set the entry is a deallocation.
-Otherwise it is an allocation.
+Each log entry inverts the status of the range covered (i.e. ``xor``).
+Each log entry indicates either an allocation or deallocation, never both partially.
+The length of each entry may never be 0.